intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/prerequisites.md

 ## Software

-Swan is tested on CentOS 7.2.
+Swan is tested on CentOS 7.

-Operating system defaults does not suits the Swan experiment needs.
-These knobs should be changed to accommodate larger loads and make latency variance lower.
+Operating system defaults does not suit the Swan experiment needs.
+These settings should be changed to accommodate larger loads and make latency variance lower.

 Experiment will log `Warning` messages if those knobs are not set properly, but will run nonetheless.

 ### File descriptors

 As the both Mutilate and Memcached will create many connections, it is important that the number of available file descriptors is high enough.
-It should be in the high 10 000s.
+It should be in the high tens of thousands.
 To check the current limit, run:

 ```bash